Campus Research Connections

 A Sense of Place: Our Rapidly Urbanizing Environment

-Join Warren Gold, with panelists Jennifer Atkinson, Caren Crandell and other longtime Bothell residents, to learn more about what it means to have a “sense of place” — both today and during the city’s early history.
+Warren Gold, with panelists Jennifer Atkinson, Caren Crandell and other longtime Bothell residents, discuss what it means to have a “sense of place” — both today and during the city’s early history.

 The Story of Our Water

-Join Robert Turner and community partners from the Sno-King Watershed Council and the City of Bothell to learn about the health of the waters in our local streams.
+Robert Turner and community partners from the Sno-King Watershed Council and the City of Bothell talk about the health of the waters in our local streams.

 Community Interest Link